Feedback & Status

 Intent

-A Toast has five intents: neutral, informative, notice and positive and negative.
-Each intent is used to communicate a specific semantic tone of the Toast to the user.
+The toast has five intents: neutral, informative, notice, positive and negative.
+Each intent communicates a specific tone to the user.

 Icon